-• In fiscal year 2013, the District capitalized on historically low interest rates in the bond market by refunding approximately \$75 million in outstanding debt.
+- In fiscal year 2013, the District capitalized on historically low interest rates in the bond market by refunding approximately \$75 million in outstanding debt.
 The interest savings to be realized is approximately \$5 million.
 No bonds were issued or refunded in fiscal year 2014 or 2015.
-In fiscal year 2016 the District refunded approximately \$24.1 million in outstanding debt.
+In fiscal year 2016, the District refunded approximately \$24.1 million in outstanding debt.
 The interest savings to be realized is approximately \$1.2 million.
-No bonds were issued or refunded approximately \$63.4 million in outstanding debt.
-The interest savings to be realized is approximately \$1.2 million.
 No bonds were issued or refunded in fiscal year 2017.
-In fiscal year 2018 the District refunded approximately \$63.4 million in outstanding debt.
-The interest savings to be realized is approximately is approximately \$3.3 million.
-There were no refundings in fiscal year 2019.

-Pooled cash reserves provided adequate funds for day-to-day operations such that we did not need to use Tax Anticipation Notes (TANS) during the 2018-19 fiscal year.
-The assets and deferred outflows of resources for the District exceeded liabilities and deferred inflows by negative \$271.3 million on the government-wide financial statements.
-Of this amount, there is a negative \$413.8 million in unrestricted net position, compared to negative \$300 million in unrestricted net position, when compared to fiscal year 2018, decreased by \$85.1 million.
-The main reason for this decrease was continued significant pension expense.

-- On the fund financial statements, the net change in fund balances was \$13.8 million as compared to a \$43.5 million from fiscal year 2018.
-This can be attributed to significant other financing sources in 2018 from refunding.
-The total fund balance reported for the District's total governmental funds was \$151.3 million. - The largest portion of the District's net position reflects a net investment of \$78.2 million in capital assets (i.e. land, buildings, and equipment), less any related outstanding debt used to acquire those assets.
+In fiscal year 2018, the District refunded approximately \$63.4 million in outstanding debt.
+The interest savings to be realized is approximately \$3.3 million.
+There were no refunding in fiscal year 2019.
+In fiscal year 2020, the District realized a crossover payment of \$25 million in outstanding debt that took effect.
+The interest savings to be realized is approximately \$1.3 million. - Pooled cash reserves provided adequate funds for day-to-day operations such that we did not need to use Tax Anticipation Notes (TANS) during the 2019-20 fiscal year.
+The assets and deferred outflows of resources for the District exceeded liabilities and deferred inflows by negative \$256.2 million on the government-wide financial statements.
+Of this amount, there is a negative \$379.5 million in unrestricted net position, compared to negative \$413.8 million in unrestricted net position in EY 2019.
+The District's total net position, when compared to fiscal year 2019, increased by \$12 million.
+The main reason for this increase was a significant decrease in most governmental activities expenses, mainly instruction. - On the fund financial statements, the net change in fund balances was negative \$10.2 million as compared to \$17 million from fiscal year 2019.
+This can be attributed to the crossover of outstanding debt realized in fiscal year 2020.
+The total fund balance reported for the District's total governmental funds was \$144.3 million. - The largest portion of the District's net position reflects a net investment of \$85.3 million in capital assets (i.e. land, buildings, and equipment), less any related outstanding debt used to acquire those assets.
 Although the District's investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be liquidated to pay for these liabilities.
-The second largest portion of the District's net position is debt service at \$48.2 million. - As in prior years, the District continues to monitor the potential for lost revenues as a result of enrollment shifts associated with a transient student population and increasing charter school enrollments. - The voters of the City of St. Louis at the June 1993 election approved an indefinite waiver of a tax rollback.
+The second largest portion of the District's net position is restricted for debt service at \$22 million. - As in prior years, the District continues to monitor the potential for lost revenues as a result of enrollment shifts associated with a transient student population and increasing charter school enrollments.

+• The voters of the City of St. Louis at the June 1993 election approved an indefinite waiver of a tax rollback.
 The voters of the City of St. Louis at the April 2016 election approved a tax rate increase of \$0.75 for general operating expenses.
-Assessed valuation of \$4.202 billion represents an increase from the preceding year.
+Assessed valuation of \$4.46 billion represents an increase from the preceding year.
 The increase was due mainly to increases in residential and personal property valuations.
 The tax levy, per \$100 assessed valuation of tangible taxable property, for each of the District's last two calendar years was as follows:

-2017 2018 Change
+2018 2019 Change

-General fund Debt service fund \$ 4.4131 .6211 \$ 4.5160 .6211 \$.1029
+General fund Debt service fund \$ 4.5160 .6211 \$ 4.3738 .6211 (\$.1422)

-\$ 5.0342 \$ 5.1371 \$.1029
+\$ 5.1371 \$ 4.9949 (\$.1422)